Natural product: Function

 Following Albrecht Kossel's original proposal in 1891, natural products are often divided into two major classes, the primary and secondary metabolites.
 Primary metabolites have an intrinsic function that is essential to the survival of the organism that produces them.
 Secondary metabolites in contrast have an extrinsic function that mainly affects other organisms.
 Secondary metabolites are not essential to survival but do increase the competitiveness of the organism within its environment.
+For instance, alkaloids like morphine and nicotine act as defense chemicals against herbivores, while flavonoids attract pollinators, and terpenes such as menthol serve to repel insects.
 Because of their ability to modulate biochemical and signal transduction pathways, some secondary metabolites have useful medicinal properties.

 Natural products especially within the field of organic chemistry are often defined as primary and secondary metabolites.
 A more restrictive definition limiting natural products to secondary metabolites is commonly used within the fields of medicinal chemistry and pharmacognosy.

 Primary metabolites

-Primary metabolites as defined by Kossel are components of basic metabolic pathways that are required for life.
-They are associated with essential cellular functions such as nutrient assimilation, energy production, and growth/development.
-They have a wide species distribution that span many phyla and frequently more than one kingdom.
+Primary metabolites, as defined by Kossel, are essential components of basic metabolic pathways required for life.
+They are associated with fundamental cellular functions such as nutrient assimilation, energy production, and growth and development.
+These metabolites have a wide distribution across many phyla and often span more than one kingdom.
 Primary metabolites include the basic building blocks of life: carbohydrates, lipids, amino acids, and nucleic acids.

-Primary metabolites that are involved with energy production include respiratory and photosynthetic enzymes.
-Enzymes in turn are composed of amino acids and often non-peptidic cofactors that are essential for enzyme function.
-The basic structure of cells and of organisms are also composed of primary metabolites.
-These include cell membranes (e.g. phospholipids), cell walls (e.g. peptidoglycan, chitin), and cytoskeletons (proteins).
+Primary metabolites involved in energy production include enzymes essential for respiratory and photosynthetic processes.
+These enzymes are composed of amino acids and often require non-peptidic cofactors for proper function.
+The basic structures of cells and organisms are also built from primary metabolites, including components such as cell membranes (e.g., phospholipids), cell walls (e.g., peptidoglycan, chitin), and cytoskeletons (proteins).